Ryab1985/Ryab1985/PEOPLE.md

 git status

 On branch main
-Your branch is up to date with 'origin/main'.
+Your branch is up to date with 'main'.

 nothing to commit, working tree clean
 ~/hexlet-git$